ansys/pyensight/doc/source/user_guide/cmdlang_native.rst

 the *command language*.
 Every operation in EnSight can be captured in command language.
 Scripts can be generated using this language and played back in the GUI or in batch mode.
 Furthermore, features like context files (that capture a session state) do so using a command language variant.
-Command language is not documented but it roughly follows the :ref:`EnSight Architecture <ensight_architecture>`.
-The "Native" Python API is a binding to this command language interface.
+Command language is not documented, but it roughly follows the :ref:`EnSight architecture <ensight_architecture>`.
+The *native* Python API is a binding to this command language interface.

 Command language overview